izikeros/blog/content/posts/notes/data_download_from_google_drive_in_colab_using_gdown.md

 ---
-Title: Simplifying Data Download from Google Drive in Google Colab Using gdown
-Slug: download-data-google-drive-colab-gdown
+Category: note
 Date: 2023-07-24
 Modified: 2023-07-24
+Slug: download-data-google-drive-colab-gdown
 Status: Published
+Summary: Learn how to easily download files from Google Drive to your Google Colab notebook using the 'gdown' library, simplifying the file access process for machine learning and data analysis tasks.
+ai_summary: true
 Tags:
   - gdown
   - colab